ucsb-cs48-s20/project-s2-t2-free/docs/auth0-localhost.md

 1. On GitHub in the Settings panel of the repo under `Secrets` so that GitHub action can successfully run the test cases for your app.

-2. On `now.sh` as secrets for your deployed application.
+2. On `Auth0` as secrets for your deployed application.
 This is described in [docs/auth0-production.md](auth0-production.md)

 These additional steps are described in [docs/auth0-github-actions.md](./auth0-github-actions.md), and [docs/auth0-production.md](./auth0-production.md), each of which is linked to from the [README.md](../README.md) at the appropriate step.
 You don't need to worry about that for now.